pytorch/torchrec/docs/source/concepts.rst

    print(kjt["item_features"])

 *********
 Planner
 *********

 The TorchRec planner helps determine the best sharding configuration for a model.
-What it does it evaluates multiple possibilities of how embedding tables can be sharded and then optimizes for performance.
-The planner,
+It evaluates multiple possibilities for sharding embedding tables and optimizes for performance.
+The planner performs the
+following:

--  Assesses the memory constraints of hardware
+-  Assesses the memory constraints of the hardware.
--  Estimates compute based on memory fetches as embedding lookups,
+-  Estimates compute requirements based on memory fetches, such as embedding lookups.
--  Addresses data specific factors
+-  Addresses data-specific factors.
--  Considers other hardware specifics like bandwidth to generate an optimal sharding plan
+-  Considers other hardware specifics, such as bandwidth, to generate an optimal sharding plan.

-To help with accurate consideration of these factors, the Planner can take in data about the embedding tables, constraints, hardware information, and topology to help in generating an optimal plan.
+To ensure accurate consideration of these factors, the Planner can incorporate data about the embedding tables, constraints, hardware information, and topology to help in generating an optimal plan.

 *****************************
 Sharding of EmbeddingTables
 *****************************

 TorchRec sharder provides multiple sharding strategies for various use